P-p-H-d/mlib/README.md

       return 0;
     }

-Or even shorter when you're confortable enough:
+Or even shorter when you're comfortable enough with the library:

         #include <stdio.h>
         #include <gmp.h>